pSnehanshu/snehanshu-blog/_posts/2020-03-11-svelte-basic-tutorial.md

 ![Change name from input](/assets/post-images/svelte-tutorial/Screencast-2020-03-11-165008(1).gif)

 Instead of changing the name on clicking the button, we can directly change the name from the text box itself.
-Instead on binding it to `inputName`, directly bind it to `name`.
+Instead of binding it to `inputName`, directly bind it to `name`.
 Now we neither need the `inputName` variable, the `changeName` function, nor the button.